charitarthchugh/ucsas_intro_python/index.md

 - The conditionals should be based on a logical input such as ==, >=, >, <, <=, is, is not, in, not in.
 - They can be written in one line if the statement has only one statement.
 - An if statement cannot be empty.
-If it has to be, use pass
+If it has to be, use `pass`
 - If condition are to result in more than two cases, use elif and or can be used for the conditional.
-- At the end of the condition to verify, use a : and then if a new line is used, use indentation.

 ---